 Lantern Festival in China

-The Lantern Festival of 2024 falls on February 24.
+The Lantern Festival of 2025 falls on February 12.
 There is no holiday for this festival.
-The Lantern Festival is the most recreational among all the Chinese festivals and a day for appreciating the bright full moon, and family reunion.
+The Lantern Festival is the most recreational among all the Chinese festivals, and a day for appreciating the bright full moon and family reunion.

 When Did the Lantern Festival Begin?

-In the Eastern Han Dynasty (25–220), Emperor Hanmingdi was an advocate of Buddhism.
+During the Eastern Han Dynasty (25–220), Emperor Hanmingdi was a notable advocate of Buddhism.
 He heard that some monks lit lanterns in the temples to show respect to Buddha on the fifteenth day of the first lunar month.
 He ordered that all the temples, households, and royal palaces should light lanterns on that evening.
 This Buddhist custom gradually became a grand festival among the people.

 Customs and Activities